-IRB Protocol Application-Specific Disclosures for Research Involving Human Subjects: IRB protocols will not be processed until all faculty and staff Project Personnel named on a protocol to the IRB have declared the existence of any project-specific, external financial interests.
+IRB protocols will not be processed until all faculty and staff Project Personnel named on a protocol to the IRB have declared the existence of any project-specific, external financial interests.
 The IRB will not approve a protocol unless all fCOI related to the research have been resolved.